 - Ford World Championships (held in Canada)

 - Technical resources targeted at the development of curling at the club level.
-Curling Canada provides written resource manuals, consultation and human support in the areas of curling instruction, ice making (from the club level through to the installation of ice at the Provincial/Territorial level of play), coach development (Levels 1 – 3 in the National Coaching Certification Program) and officiating (Levels 1 – 3) for training of officials at the “supervised levels of play” leading up to provincial/territorial and national championship levels.
+Curling Canada provides written resource manuals, consultation and human support in the areas of curling instruction, ice making (from the club level through to the installation of ice at the Provincial/Territorial level of play), coach development (National Coaching Certification Program) and officiating (Levels 1 – 3) for training of officials at the “supervised levels of play” leading up to provincial/territorial and national championship levels.

 - High Performance resources are provided for use by MAs in the same areas of programming as in the technical mandate of Curling Canada.
 These resources, however, are targeted at the elite level athlete, coach, ice technician or official who has been identified as a national level participant or someone who has potential to participate at the level in the sport of curling.
 These resources are primarily delivered at the national level of the sport but may be packaged with other resources at the Regional Development Centre level of the delivery system.
 Curling Canada is also responsible for selecting and training teams for the Olympics, national team programs and the development of Level 4 & 5 coaches.